-After graduating from DU in 2005, Mr. Losier made his first of two moves to Southern California.
-He was an Admission Officer for Marymount California University in Palos Verdes, and spent ample time on the road recruiting in Northern California, Arizona and Hawaii.
+After graduating from DU in 2005, Andy made his first of two moves to Southern California.
+He was an Admission Officer for Marymount California University in Palos Verdes and spent ample time on the road recruiting in Northern California, Arizona, and Hawaii.
 Two years later, he returned to Denver and his alma mater, where he served as an Assistant, then Associate Director of Admission for DU.
 While there, he recruited students from Southern and Northern California and eventually became the Coordinator for the Ammi Hyde Interview Program.
 With the support of faculty, staff and alumni, the Ammi Hyde Interviews extended to 30 cities nation-wide, twice a year and at one time was a required component of DU’s admission process.
-By the time DU’s applicant pool became too large for Ammi Hyde Interviews to sustain, Mr. Losier had finished his Masters of Arts in Higher Education and was ready to switch to the other side of the desk.
+By the time DU’s applicant pool became too large for Ammi Hyde Interviews to sustain, Andy had finished his Masters of Arts in Higher Education and was ready to switch to the other side of the desk.

-When Mr. Losier heard that Francis Parker was hiring a fourth college counselor, he knew he had to pursue the opportunity.
+When Andy heard that Parker was hiring a fourth college counselor, he knew he had to pursue the opportunity.
 His former days of recruiting at Parker had provided a clear window into the family-like community, the outstanding team of College Counselors and obvious commitment to learning as far as the mind can see.
-When he is not immersed in all things college counseling, you will likely find Mr. Losier in his kitchen, trying new recipes and baking up a storm.
+When he is not immersed in all things college counseling, you will likely find Andy in his kitchen, trying new recipes and baking up a storm.
 He is also an avid cyclist and has twice ridden from San Francisco to Los Angeles as well as from Irvine to San Diego for various fundraising and awareness events.
-Mr. Losier returns often to Colorado, as well, to visit his niece, Lucy and nephew, Ollie as well as his parents, siblings and extended family.
-Twelve years and several adventures later, Mr. Losier is thrilled to call San Diego home and make Francis Parker the center of his attention.
+Andy returns often to Colorado, as well, to visit his niece, Lucy, and nephew, Ollie as well as his parents, siblings and extended family.
+Twelve years and several adventures later, Andy is thrilled to call San Diego home and make Parker the center of his attention.